EU VAT and E-Commerce Sales: 10 Common Misconceptions Clarified

 Misconception 4: One-Stop Shop is Only for Sales Above 10,000 Euros

-This exception is issued to strict conditions:
+This exception is issued under strict conditions:

 Misconception 5: Non-EU Businesses do not Require a Tax Representative